Intel® Platform Service Record (Intel® PSR) Introduction

 • Alder Lake platforms with Raptor Lake CPU (PSR 1.0)

-Intel PSR requires Intel® CSME 16.1 firmware and later, and requires enablement by the OEM.
+Intel PSR requires Intel® CSME 16.1 firmware or later, and requires enablement by the OEM.

-Note: Intel PSR is supported only if Intel® UPID is supported.
-In addition, the Intel PSR log can be retrieved only if Intel UPID is enabled on the platform.
+Note: Intel PSR is supported only if the Intel® UPID is supported, and the Intel PSR log can be retrieved only if the Intel UPID is enabled on the platform.
 For details on enabling Intel UPID, refer to Intel Unique Platform ID Usage.

 Highlights

-The Platform Service Record provides on-platform persistent / tamper resistant ledgers and counters of the various items belonging to the platform.
+The Platform Service Record provides on-platform persistent and tamper-resistant ledgers and counters of the various items belonging to the platform.

 Following is the structure of the Platform Service Record: